xrose3159/xrose3159.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof.Wang](https://wangrun.github.io/) of AISec Lab from [School of SCSE](https://cse.whu.edu.cn/), Wuhan University.I have a strong interest in AI security research, particularly in backdoor attacks and vulnerability analysis of large language models (LLMs).
 I hope to have the opportunity to pursue a Ph.D. in AI security in the future, and I am determined to work hard towards that goal.

-In the past two years, I have been awarded the National Encouragement Scholarship (5,000 RMB), the First-Class Scholarship of Wuhan University (top 5%), and the Lei Jun Computer Innovation and Development Fund (1,000 RMB).
+In the past two years, I have been awarded the Lei Jun Computer Science Undergraduate Scholarship (30 candidates per year in WHU), National Encouragement Scholarship, the First-Class Scholarship of Wuhan University (top 5%), and the Lei Jun Computer Innovation and Development Fund.

 In my personal life, I enjoy fitness🏋️‍♂️, basketball⛹️, and hiking🧗‍♂️.
 If you're interested in connecting with me, feel free to reach out through any means!☀️